Skip to main content

 terraform validate

-Then, plan the deployment and check that the plan matches what you want to achieve:
+Then, plan the deployment and verify that the plan matches what you intend to do:

 terraform plan